Superconductivity in kagome metals due to soft loop-current fluctuations

-Here, $\Delta_{n}(\bm{k})$ is the singlet/triplet pairing amplitude in band $n$ with wave vector $\bm{k}$, $U^{s/t}_{nn'}(\bm{k},\bm{k}')$ is the interaction in the singlet/triplet Cooper channel between points $\bm{k},\bm{k}'$ in bands $n,n'$, respectively, and $\xi_{\bm{k} n}$ is the dispersion.
+Here, $\Delta_{n}(\mathbf{k})$ is the singlet/triplet pairing amplitude in band $n$ with wave vector $\mathbf{k}$, $U^{s/t}_{nn'}(\mathbf{k},\mathbf{k}')$ is the interaction in the singlet/triplet Cooper channel between points $\mathbf{k},\mathbf{k}'$ in bands $n,n'$, respectively, and $\xi_{\mathbf{k} n}$ is the dispersion.
 The singlet and triplet channels are decoupled because the band Hamiltonian is inversion-symmetric.
-Since neither LC fluctuations nor the band Hamiltonian (which has no spin-orbit coupling) break the spin rotation symmetry, the triplet channel $\bm{d}$-vector may point in any direction, $\bm{d}_n(\bm{k}) = \Delta_{n}(\bm{k}) \hat{\bm{n}}$.
+Since neither LC fluctuations nor the band Hamiltonian (which has no spin-orbit coupling) break the spin rotation symmetry, the triplet channel $\mathbf{d}$-vector may point in any direction, $\mathbf{d}_n(\mathbf{k}) = \Delta_{n}(\mathbf{k}) \hat{\mathbf{n}}$.
 If all $\lambda < 0$, then there is no SC instability.
 We therefore search for the largest $\lambda > 0$ which corresponds to a SC instability with the largest $T_c \propto e^{-1/\lambda}$.
-When $U(\bm{k},\bm{k}') < 0$ is attractive, then this cancels the leading minus sign in the gap equation and $\Delta$ generically has the same sign at $\bm{k}$ and $\bm{k}'$.
-Conversely, if $U(\bm{k},\bm{k}') > 0$ is repulsive, then the $\lambda > 0$ solutions favor a situation wherein $\Delta(\bm{k})$ and $\Delta(\bm{k}')$ have opposite signs.
+When $U(\mathbf{k},\mathbf{k}') < 0$ is attractive, then this cancels the leading minus sign in the gap equation and $\Delta$ generically has the same sign at $\mathbf{k}$ and $\mathbf{k}'$.
+Conversely, if $U(\mathbf{k},\mathbf{k}') > 0$ is repulsive, then the $\lambda > 0$ solutions favor a situation wherein $\Delta(\mathbf{k})$ and $\Delta(\mathbf{k}')$ have opposite signs.

 As discussed in related contexts \cite{lederer_enhancement_2015,palle_superconductivity_2024}, under certain conditions $\lambda_{\text{max}}$ can diverge upon approaching a quantum-critical point.
 While our weak-coupling approach clearly breaks down in this regime, it is established that strong-coupling treatments can regularize this divergence, yielding the maximum in $T_c$ at the transition, as sketched in Fig.~\ref{fig:crystal_structure}(c), without altering the pairing symmetry identified in the weak-coupling analysis \cite{son_superconductivity_1999, abanov_coherent_2001, abanov_quantum-critical_2001, moon_quantum-critical_2010, esterlis_quantum_2025}.
 There is therefore good reason to believe that our weak-coupling theory -- which enables us to address a problem involving a complex pairing interaction with a large number of orbitals per unit cell -- can identify the leading pairing symmetry.
+We also note that the charge bond ordered (with potential loop current component) state in the kagome superconductors experiences a first-order transition\cite{zheng_emergent_2022} to a disordered state (at around 2 GPa in \ce{CsV3Sb5}\cite{stier_pressure-dependent_2024}), meaning that the mass never truly becomes zero at the transition.